Fiji Institute of Pacific Health Research (FIPHR)

 Registration

-PIHRS 2023 brings you a unique experience with the speeches from renowned speakers, best presentations, roundtable discussions, networking opportunities and many more.
+The PIHRS 2024 brings you a unique experience with speeches from renowned speakers, best presentations, roundtable discussions, networking opportunities and many more.

 PIHRS Information Package